juancols/c-file-templates/README.md

 # C File Templates

 Welcome to the C File Templates repository!
 Here you will find templates for both `.c` and `.h` files that you can use as a starting point for your embedded C projects.
-The templates are designed to provide standard structure and propose a naming convention, helping you to write clean and organized code.
+The templates are designed to provide standard structure and a naming conventions, helping you to write clean and organized code.

 ## Type of Files